 |Any person (may be corporate/noncorporate) who is required to furnish a report in Form No. 3CEB under section 92E||November 30 of the assessment year|

 |Any person (other than a company) whose accounts are to be audited under the Income-tax Law or under any other law||September 30 of the assessment year|

 |A working partner of a firm whose accounts are required to be audited under this Act or under any other law.||September 30 of the assessment year|

-Yes, if one could not file the return of income on or before the prescribed due date, then he can file a belated return.
-A belated return can be filed within a period of one year from the end of the assessment year or before completion of the assessment, whichever is earlier.
-Return filed after the prescribed due date is called as a belated return.
-A belated return attracts interest and penalty.
+If the person fails to file the return of income within the time-limit prescribed in this regard, then as per section 139(4) he can file a belated return.
+A belated return can be filed within one year from the end of the relevant assessment year or before completion of assessment, whichever is earlier.

 All efforts are made to keep the content of this site correct and up-to-date.
 But, this site does not make any claim regarding the information provided on its pages as correct and up-to-date.
 The contents of this site cannot be treated or interpreted as a statement of law.
 In case, any loss or damage is caused to any person due to his/her treating or interpreting the contents of this site or any part thereof as correct, complete and up-to-date statement of law out of ignorance or otherwise, this site will not be liable in any manner whatsoever for such loss or damage.

 The visitors may visit the web site of Income Tax Department for resolving their doubts or for clarifications.